STANLEY BLACK & DECKER SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Stanley Black & Decker, Inc. - SWK

-/EIN News/ -- NEW ORLEANS, April 11, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 23, 2023 to file lead plaintiff applications in a securities class action lawsuit against Stanley Black & Decker, Inc. (NYSE: SWK), if they purchased the Company’s shares between October 28, 2021 and July 28, 2022, inclusive (the “Class Period”).
+NEW ORLEANS, April 11, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 23, 2023 to file lead plaintiff applications in a securities class action lawsuit against Stanley Black & Decker, Inc. SWK, if they purchased the Company's shares between October 28, 2021 and July 28, 2022, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of Connecticut.

 Get Help